rkoberholtz/OffWith-Hue/README.md

     * Download here: http://www.cyberpower-eu.com/products/software/pp_linux.htm

 # Description
-  This program uses CyberPower's pwrstatd daemon and the Phue Python library to turn
+  This program will turn off lights that are controlled through your Philips Hue bridge after
-    off your Hue lights after a brief power outage.
+    a power outage.
+To determine whether a power outage has occurred, it can use CyberPower's pwrstatd daemon or monitor your system log for messages from NUT (Network UPS Tools) for status changes.

-  The program routinely query's your Hue bridge for a list of lights and stores the ones
+  The program routinely query's your Hue bridge for a list of lights, storing the ones
     that are currently off.
-It also queries pwrstat to determine if we are running on MAINS or BATTERY power.
-When it detects that we are running on BATTERY power, it waits for MAINS power to return, then turns off the Hue lights that were off prior to the outage.
+When the power goes out, it will wait for the power to return, then turn off all lights that were off prior to the power outage.

 # Usage
 **Example #1:** Show help